-Co-founders of Equal Reality Brennan Hatton and Rick Martin recently made the Forbes 30 Under 30 Social Entrepreneurs 2019 list, which names up-and-coming entrepreneurs ‘to watch’.
+Co-founders of Equal Reality Brennan Hatton and Rick Martin made the Forbes 30 Under 30 Social Entrepreneurs 2019 list, which names up-and-coming entrepreneurs ‘to watch’.

 Also co-founded by Annie Harper, Chris Moran and Allison Reid, Equal Reality was founded in 2017 and creates soft skills training through virtual reality (VR) technology around themes of diversity and inclusion.